sjakthol/dedup-simulator/README.md

 * Simulator - Reads the generated upload request stream and simulates the deduplication protocol.

-Together these tool form a simulator pipeline where the output of the previous tool is the input for the next step.
+Together these components form a simulator pipeline where the output of the previous component is the input for the next step.

 This repository also contains additional tools that might be useful:
 * Perfect Protocol Simulator - Measures the perfect deduplication percentage for the generated upload request streams that provides a baseline for comparisons.
-* Oversampler - A tool for generating larger datasets from a collected dataset.
+* Oversampler - A tool for generating larger datasets from a collected datasets.

 The usage of these tools is described in the chapters below.